Home

 Note

-Contract terms in this article reflect structures documented in published factoring agreements and company materials as of Q1 2026, and they change without notice.
+Contract terms in this article reflect structures documented in published factoring agreements, regulatory filings, and company materials as of Q3 2026, and they change without notice.
 Treat this as a map of what to look for, not a claim about any specific company's current paper.
 Verify every clause against the actual contract in front of you before signing.

 📋 Summary: What You Need to Know